NameThatFollows/personal-website/src/pages/resume/2experience.md

 >
 > Software Engineer Intern

-- Optimized code responsible for creating groups and sending group messages, affecting 1.3 billion Facebook Messenger users.
+- Optimized code responsible for creating groups and sending group messages, impacting millions of Facebook Messenger users.
-- Used ReasonML and React to create and update internal tooling to more efficiently and safely dbug issues relating message and folder routing, with a focus on complying with user data access policies.
+- Developed and updated internal tools to efficiently and safely debug message routing, folder routing, and contacts.
-- Worked with Facebook's continuous integration environment to push code changes directly to master and production.
+- Worked with Facebook's continuous integration and deployment environment to quickly and safely deploy changes.

 ## Civic Data & Design at Georgia Tech